 Osaka City Museum of Fine Arts

-The Osaka City Museum of Fine Arts is also located on the grounds of the Tennoji Park.
-In 1926, the Sumitomo family donated the land on which the museum now stands, along with the Keitakuen Garden to Osaka city.
+The Osaka City Museum of Fine Arts is also located on the grounds of Tennoji Park.
+In 1926, the Sumitomo family donated the land on which the museum now stands, along with the Keitakuen Garden to Osaka City.
 The museum, which opened in 1936, has over 8,000 art pieces in its possession, including paintings, sculptures, and crafts made in China and Japan, in addition to the pieces donated by temples and shrines.
 The museum was designated by the national government as a Tangible Cultural Property in 2015.

 9.30am – 5pm (closed on Mondays)

 Standing 300 meters tall, Abeno Harukas is the tallest building in Japan – Tokyo Skytree is Japan’s tallest tower – that was opened in 2014.
 It contains a department store, restaurants, an art museum, a hotel, and an observatory deck.
 The building stands on top of the Abenobashi Station on Kintetsu Osaka Line and is located across from JR Tennoji Station.

 For obvious reasons, the most popular feature of the building is its’ observation deck Harukas 300 which occupies the 58th until the 60th floor.
 The observatories offer a fantastic 360 degrees view over the city of Osaka and when the weather permits even the nearby parts of Kobe, the Inland Sea, and Wakayama.
 The view from here is especially beautiful after the sunset.
 You need to purchase entrance tickets for the observatory on the 16th floor.
 On this floor, there is an open-air garden which is a popular place for people to sit and rest or as a meeting place.
 On the 58th floor, there is a cafe called Sky Garden 300, and on the 59th floor, you can find a gift shop Shop Hakuras 300.

 - Direct access from Abenobashi Station